namtranase/terminalmind/README.md

 Enhance your coding and command-line efficiency with `terminalmind`, now known as `temi`.
 Get relevant code snippets, process text and PDF data without leaving your terminal, and maintain a seamless workflow.

+### TODO

+[] Add the python packaging version for better user experience

+[] Add the llamacpp server version for better optimization

 ### 🚀 What's New

 - Simplified configuration via `config.json`